jmrr/phd_thesis/Corrections/list_of_changes.md

   - [x] I have added a reference and a comment:

-   >$0 < \alpha < 1$ is set to around 0.7, and any query descriptors that do not satisfy this condition are discarded.
+   >$0 < \alpha < 1$ is set to around 0.7, and any query descriptors that do not satisfy this condition is discarded.
 This “uniqueness criterion” was chosen by Lowe as the ratio of closest to second-closest neighbours of each descriptor that provides the best ratio of probabilities for correct versus incorrect matches [105].